 If you aren’t having trouble getting into your phone, but you want to make sure your phone is secure while simultaneously unlocking your phone with some serious speed in order to make your day easier, we have some advice.
 There are plenty of options for unlocking your device, and they all help to make unlocking your phone easier and to prevent a situation where you forget the code for your phone.

-Smart Lock offers Android users several ways to unlock their phones when they’re using it, while keeping it locked when it’s not near them.
+Smart Lock offers Android users several ways to unlock their phones when they’re using it while keeping it locked when it’s not near them.
 To turn on smart lock, you’ll need to open up your settings menu on your Android device and head into the Security submenu.
 Under “Device Security,” you’ll find an option for Smart Lock.
-Type in your passcode or password to enter Smart Lock, and you’ll be greeted with (as of writing) five unique options for unlocking your phone.
+Type in your passcode or password to enter Smart Lock, and you’ll be greeted with (as of writing) three unique options for unlocking your phone.
 Let’s break each of these down:

 - On-body detection: This setting allows you to unlock your device once before disabling the lock for as long as the phone is in your hand or on your person.
 Using your smartphone’s array of sensors, the device tracks when your device is in use, so you can turn the display off but keep the phone unlocked while it’s in your hand.
 When your phone realizes that it’s been set down, your phone will automatically re-lock, requiring a password.
 This isn’t the most secure method Smart Lock offers, but it is pretty cool.

 If Smart Lock makes you feel like you can’t properly keep your smartphone secured while enabling these settings, you don’t need to worry.
 Every Android smartphone with Smart Lock enabled has the ability to lock the device manually, requiring a passcode or fingerprint in order to use the device properly.

-Once you’ve done this, your phone will give you a small notification alerting you that your device has been manually locked, and that the device will stay locked until you’re ready to manually unlock with either your fingerprint (if you’ve turned this on) or your passcode.
+Once you’ve done this, your phone will give you a small notification alerting you that your device has been manually locked and that the device will stay locked until you’re ready to manually unlock with either your fingerprint (if you’ve turned this on) or your passcode.

 Called “Lockdown” in the settings menu, the option allows you to immediately disable both fingerprints and Smart Lock, just by using the option that appears within the power menu on the lock screen.
-It only disables those features for one lock, but if you’re in a place where you’re worried your biometric or smartwatch lock features might be used against you, it’s a great option to feel more secure.
+It only disables those features for one lock, but if you’re in a situation and worried your biometric or smart lock features might be used against you, it’s a great option to feel more secure.